vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere-replication/Request-VrmsToken.md

 Request-VrmsToken -fqdn sfo-m01-vrms01.sfo.rainpole.io -username admin -password VMw@re1!
 ```

-This example shows how to connect to a vSphere Replication Appliance appliance.
+This example shows how to connect to a vSphere Replication appliance appliance.

 ## Parameters

 ### -fqdn

-The fqdn parameter The fully qualified domain name of the vSphere Replication Appliance.
+The fqdn parameter The fully qualified domain name of the vSphere Replication appliance.

 ```yaml
 Type: String